roopam100/cp4i-ipost-cpc-pot/Integration/Toolkit-Experience/Lab_1/ReadMe.md

 ![alt text][pic34a]

 3\.
 Now you will be in the OCP console for your userid.
 On the left side menu click on the Networking drop down and select routes.
 Make sure you userid (Project) is correct in the top.
 In this example it is chopper1.
-Scroll down to find your new server you created **is-ping-toolkit-http** and click on that.
+Scroll down to find your new server you created **is-toolkit-http** and click on that.

 ![alt text][pic34b]